OCA/edi/account_invoice_ubl/README.rst

 Configuration
 =============

-On the form view of the company, there is an option to embed the PDF of the invoices inside the XML invoice.
+In the menu *Accounting > Configuration > Settings*, check the value of 2 options:

+* *XML Format embedded in PDF invoice* : if you want to have an UBL XML file embedded inside the PDF invoice, set it to *Universal Business Language (UBL)*
+* if you work directly with XML invoices and you want to have the PDF invoice in base64 inside the XML file, enable the *Embed PDF in UBL XML Invoice*.

 Usage
 =====